ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 Combined Variable and Fixed natural gas rate:

-A Combined Variable and Fixed natural gas rate is a blend of two of our rate plans – Variable (otherwise referred to as wholesale or floating) and Fixed natural gas rate cap for natural gas plus a retail energy management rate.
-We compare our variable rate to the fixed rate cap and your rate for that month is whichever rate is lower (which is what you’re billed).
+A Combined Variable and Fixed natural gas rate is a blend of two of our rate plans – Variable (otherwise referred to as wholesale or floating) and Fixed for natural gas plus a retail energy management rate.
+Your rate is either the variable rate or the fixed rate, as per the specifications of your contract.
 Prior to the expiry of a Combined Variable and Fixed Natural Gas Rate Plan, you need to select a new rate.
-Otherwise you will be automatically moved to the variable rate once your Combined Variable and Fixed Rate plan expires.
+Otherwise, you will be automatically moved to the variable rate once your Combined Variable and Fixed Rate plan expires.

 2.0 Supply of Energy: